 During the 16th century, Melaka was arguably the most important trading port in Southeast Asia.
 Fast forward to the 21st century, the historically-rich Malaysian state is now a popular tourist destination.
-From the iconic A’Famosa fort to vibrant Jonker Street, Melaka is packed with tourists all year round (save for during the unfortunate COVID-19 period).
+From the iconic A’Famosa fort to vibrant Jonker Street, Melaka is packed with tourists all year round.

 However, there is more to Melaka than meets the eye.
 Beyond the colonial architecture is a charming little town where life is sleepy, yet engaging.
 Believe it or not, one does not have to indulge the usual touristy activities to enjoy Melaka.

-Now, as Malaysia tapers down on the precautions mandated by the COVID-19 virus, allowing locals to travel domestically under the Recovery Movement Control Order, there is no better place to stretch one’s legs than Melaka.
-Bonus point is that it’s less than two hours from Kuala Lumpur!
+Now that most borders are opened for travel, there is no better place to stretch one’s legs than Melaka.
+A bonus point is that it’s less than two hours from Kuala Lumpur!

 Hiking Bukit Beruang is a great way to burn calories.
 It is also a ticket to a free and stunning view of the sunset.
 If your intentions are the latter, hike up Jalan TM Bukit Beruang, a short tarmacked trail, to the telecommunications tower.
 There is a spot along the way that is excellent for watching the sunset.
 From SJK (C) Bukit Beruang at the foot of the hill, it takes less than 30 minutes to reach this viewing point.
 Bring snacks!